muchdogesec/arango_cve_processor/README.md

 ![](docs/arango_cve_processor.png)

-A small script that creates relationships between common CVEs to other sources STIX 2.1 format.
+A small script that enriches CVEs to other sources with all data stored as STIX 2.1 objects.

 ## tl;dr